This article has been updated from a previous version.

 But there are risks.

-“I don’t think it’s a great idea in theory,” Ron Butler of Butler Mortgage tells RATESDOTCA.
+“I don’t think it’s a great idea in theory,” says Ron Butler of Butler Mortgage.
 “There could be unforeseen consequences.
 After all, if one party stops paying their share, the others are required to pick up that slack.”

 If the kids default on the mortgage, it “could be devastating” for a retiree’s credit and savings, particularly a retiree with modest retirement savings, he adds.
-And if there have been sizable arrears, “or property values declined,” it’s even worse.
+And if there have been sizable arrears, or a dip in property values, it’s even worse.

 Cover your bases when co-signing a mortgage